U.S. Route 40: Illinois

 The Old State House in Vandalia, and its Madonna of the Trail sculpture, marks the western terminus of the National Road, a precursor to US 40.

 The next 159.99 mi of US 40 lie within the state of Illinois.
-Except where the route has been re-aligned with Interstate 70, it is an entirely undivided surface route.
-Formerly a major highway, it has lost most of its non-local traffic to Interstate 70.
+Except where the route has been re-aligned with I-70, it is an entirely undivided surface route.
+Formerly a major highway, it has lost most of its non-local traffic to I-70.
 Some early bypasses of towns were built with the apparent intention of twinning them as a divided highway with access limited to intersections.
 I-70 uses none of those old bypasses that remain as sections of US 40.
 The westernmost portion of the historic National Road lies on most of the US 40 alignment in Illinois.

-US 40 crosses into Illinois at East St. Louis on the Poplar Street Bridge concurrent with I-55/I-64.
+US 40 crosses into Illinois at East St. Louis on the Poplar Street Bridge concurrently with I-55/I-64.
 The route has a close relationship with I-70 for the remainder of the time it spends in the state, being directly concurrent with or paralleling it throughout Illinois.

 Between Pocahontas and Mulberry Grove, US 40 passes through several small towns.
 In Vandalia, Illinois, the former state capitol, it follows Veterans Avenue and Kennedy Boulevard (with US 51) through town.
 The Old State House in Vandalia marks the western terminus of the National Road, one of the earliest roads upon which US 40 was designated.
 From Vandalia, the road continues to the northeast passing through the early German settlement town of Teutopolis and several city streets in Effingham.
 Beyond Effingham, US 40 passes through many small unincorporated towns before leaving the state near Marshall.